diasakosd/project_data_structures/Project/Part1/Part 1.1/Insertion Sort/ReadMeFirst.txt

-When we run the file "InsertionSort_part1_1.c" we will create the output file "Output_InsertionSort.csv".
+When we run the file "InsertionSort_part1_1.c" the output file "Output_InsertionSort.csv" will be created.